carbon-language/carbon-lang/mlir/docs/LangRef.md

 ```

 Attributes are the mechanism for specifying constant data on operations in
-places where a variable is never allowed - e.g. the index of a
+places where a variable is never allowed - e.g. the comparison predicate of a
-[`dim` operation](Dialects/Standard.md#stddim-dimop), or the stride of a
+[`cmpi` operation](Dialects/Standard.md#stdcmpi-cmpiop), or the stride of a
 convolution.
 They consist of a name and a concrete attribute value.
 The set of
 expected attributes, their structure, and their interpretation are all
 contextually dependent on what they are attached to.